Esri/i3s-spec/docs/1.7/textureSetDefinitionFormat.cmn.md

 # Texture set definition format

-Describe the format(s) available for a texture set.
-Note: JPEG (or PNG) must always be provided.
+Describes the formats available for a texture set.
+Note: JPEG or PNG must always be provided.

 ### Related: